Henry Jermyn, 1st Baron Dover: Restoration of the monarchy

 Jermyn was a young man, aged 24, at the time of the restoration of Charles to the throne in 1660.
-James appointed him his master of horse and he rode in the royal retinue at Charles' coronation on 22 April 1661.
+James appointed him his master of horse and he rode in the royal retinue at Charles' coronation on 22 April 1661, despite the disapproval of Lord Clarendon.
+In May 1662, he escorted Catherine of Braganza through the English Channel to Portsmouth for her marriage to the king.

 The restoration, however, did not lead to a change in Jermyn's rakish behaviour.
 In a notorious duel with Colonel Thomas Howard, (younger brother of Charles Howard, 1st Earl of Carlisle), in August 1662, which Samuel Pepys refers to in his diary, Jermyn was left for dead.
-He recovered, but his second Giles Rawlings was killed by Howard's second Colonel Carey Dillon, later the 5th Earl of Roscommon.
+He recovered, but his second Giles Rawlins was killed by Howard's second Colonel Carey Dillon, later the 5th Earl of Roscommon.
 The cause of the dispute is said to have been the rivalry between Jermyn and Howard for the affections of Lady Shrewsbury, who was notorious for the number of her lovers.

 Elizabeth, Countess de Gramont reportedly resisted Jermyn's attempts to seduce her.
-Having previously offended the king by courting his sister Mary, Jermyn proceeded to give further offence by having an affair with Lady Castlemaine, by then the chief royal mistress, and he was banished from court for six months.
-In 1667, Pepys recorded that King Charles was jealous of Jermyn because Lady Castlemaine was in love with him, and that she was furious with Jermyn because he was allegedly planning to marry Mary, Countess of Falmouth and Dorset (another of Charles' mistresses).
+Having previously offended the king by courting his sister Mary, Jermyn proceeded to give further offence by having an affair with Lady Castlemaine, by then the chief royal mistress, and in December 1662 he was banished from court for six months.
+In 1667, Pepys recorded that King Charles was "jealous of Jermyn" because Lady Castlemaine was in love with him, and that she was furious with Jermyn because he was allegedly planning to marry Mary, Countess of Falmouth and Dorset (another of Charles' mistresses).